 - Various species of sharks throughout the spring and summer.

 Ask about our La Jolla canyon dives.
-Each morning our guides lead groups of certified divers along both the North and South underwater walls.
-These dives offer a great opportunity to wall dive in a cold water environment.
+Daily our scuba guides lead groups along both the North and South sheer underwater walls.
+San Diego offers a great opportunity to wall dive in a cold water environment.

 The shores site is often a local diver’s first experience.
 Slow sloping sandy bottom.
 This site’s shallower regions are ideal for scuba certification classes.
-Dive refresher training is also an option at the shores.
-The sandy bottom eventually drops straight into the abyss.
-Our groups can find out a variety of critters.
+Refresher training is also an option at the shores.
+The sandy floor drops straight into the dark abyss.
+Participants can find out a variety of critters.
 Explore the crevices that cover the top section of this sheer wall.
-The south end of Kellogg Park is the meeting point for our groups.
+The south end of Kellogg Park is the meeting point.

-- Shore entry from a large flat beach.
+- Shore entry for scuba groups from a large flat beach.

-- Vast sandy shallows sloping slowly to a drop off.
+- Vast sand shallows sloping to a rocky drop-off.

-- Sheer canyon walls home to many creatures.
+- Steep canyon walls are home to many creatures.

-- Look for numerous octopus, crab and spiny lobster.
+- Look for many octopus, crab, and spiny lobster.